nahueldsanchez/nahueldsanchez.github.io/_posts/2021-05-14-Playing-with-a-TP-LINK-TR841_II.md

 The first thing that I did was trying to be sure that this one was the function I was looking for.
 Luckily at the end of it we can see the same error message that we saw in our Serial terminal when we tried to update the firmware: `Firmware version check failed` and the hex number `0xbd7` which in decimal is `3031`, the same that in the error message.

-My main goal was to be able to land after line 46.
+My main goal was to be able to land around [line 23](https://gist.github.com/nahueldsanchez/7101197b7018760d7a478c70ab62e007#file-rsl_sys_updatefirmware-c-L23).
 That's after some checks that the code was doing to determine if it was possible to install the firmware in the device.

 At this point I thought that what I was trying to do could end up bricking my router, after all, I was bypassing checks made with the purpose of validating hardware parameters.
 To reduce this possibility I performed a diff with Meld between the decompressed stock firmware and the US firmware that I wanted to install.
 I noticed changes but the main structure was the same and I decided to take the risk.